 On top of the waterfall you overlook the Mill Creek pool, below you, but there are smaller pools to hang around in right around you.
 They aren't deep enough to swim, but definitely great to sit in and slide on.

-As we were there, a local told us that you could follow the Mill Creek Trail further up to see large caves and another waterfall.
+A local told us that you could follow the Mill Creek Trail further up to see large caves and another waterfall.
 After playing for awhile, we decided to explore further.
 We hiked another hour on the trail and did come across another good size creek crossing that you could play in and a large cave.
 This part of the trail gets really pretty because you can hike in the water and it follows the Mill Creek Canyon.

 We never made it to the second large swimming hole though because, at the cave, we decided to turn back.
 To get to the cave section, the trail is less marked, for sure, and to go past it and have confidence on where you are going definitely download the All Trails map before you get out there.